CMS-Enterprise/sbom-harbor/README.md

 `./deploy.sh` and `./deploy-ui.sh` scripts can be used as convenience wrappers to the `poetry` and `yarn` commands listed above.

-`./deploy.sh` will use poetry to install and build python code. `-e` will include Enrichments, and `-u` will include the UI (essentially calling `./deploy-ui.sh` as a last step)
+`./deploy.sh` will use poetry to install and build python code. `-e` will include Enrichments, and `-u` will include the UI (essentially calling `./deploy-ui.sh` as a last step).

 `./deploy-ui.sh` will use `yarn` to install dependencies, build static assets, and upload them to the `web-assets` S3 bucket.

+**Note**: If it is not immediately obvious, since the deploy scripts described above use `poetry` you must run them from inside a `poetry` shell and you must install all dependencies (i.e. run `poetry shell` and then `poetry install`).

 These scripts will _default_ to `ENVIRONMENT=sandbox` using AWS credentials for your personal sandbox account.
 To deploy to `harbor-dev` you can execute the scripts like so `ENVIRONMENT=dev AWS_PROFILE=harbor-dev ./deploy.sh`